 The Diagnosis Related Group, Version 18 (DRG18) is assigned by the HCFA DRG Grouper algorithm during HCUP processing.
+DRG18 is available on the HCUP databases beginning in 1998.

 Diagnosis and Procedures Used for DRG Assignment

 Beginning in the 1996 data, the DRG grouper can handle a maximum of 50 diagnosis and 50 procedure codes.
 Only diagnoses and procedure that are valid on the date of discharge are used by the grouper for DRG assignment.